Losing your dental crown isn’t an emergency. However, you’ll still need to schedule an appointment with our office to replace it.

-Do I Need Urgent Dental Care?
+Do I Need Emergency Dental Care?

 What Can I Expect at My Appointment?